This post contains affiliate links. Please see our disclosure policy.

 Notes

 Key Lime Juice: This is sold in a bottle in the juice aisle in many stores.
-If you can’t find key lime juice or fresh key limes, just add 1 additional tsp of regular lime juice to compensate.
+If you can’t find key lime juice or fresh key limes, just use juice from the limes you zested, and add 1 additional tsp of regular lime juice to compensate.
 In the glaze, add 1/2 additional tsp lime juice if subbing for key lime juice.

 Nutrition